funkybeppe/winter-moments/README.md

 ### Wireframes

 I created Wireframes to visualize the site's design and act as a template to use when developing the templates.
 When designing the site I wanted to ensure the site looked and functioned just as well on mobile as larger viewports.
-Customers may use phones as their primary device to raise and view requests and this also offers flexibility to support staff to work from any device.
+Customers may use phones as their primary device to access the blog.

 ## Colour Scheme